-Counselling Center: Has resources dedicated specifically to the ongoing impact of the pandemic on mental health and other issues.
+Counselling Center: Has a variety of resources dedicated to mental health and other issues.
 Take good care of your body and your mind!
-Both are feeling the stresses of the times.

 Students First Office: This is your one-stop resource for a variety of support services to help ensure your academic success.